The type of plants you choose for repotting will have more impact on your results than anything else.

 See a list of easy transplants here.

 Some plants need a little coaxing during the transition.
-Rather than converting their roots to hydroponics, they abandon their existing roots and insist on growing new ones.
+Rather than converting roots to hydroponics, they abandon their existing roots and insist on growing new ones.

-Have patience - these plants thrive in our hydroponic system after new roots mature.
-They just need a little help while new roots are forming.
-It's definetly worth the effort because hydroponic plants are stronger and more durable.
+Have patience.
+Plants that struggle during the transition thrive once they adapt to hydroponics.
+They just need a little TLC while new roots form.
+It's definitely worth the effort because hydroponic plants are stronger and more durable than soil plants.

 Plants with thin leaves and fragile roots are never easy transplants.
 Thin stems and leaves simply can't hold the moisture the plant needs during the transition.

 The list of plants that are difficult transplants here.

 That means choosing a hydro planter that's the same size or even sightly smaller than the existing soil pot.